uwescience/DSSG2024_transit_equity/networks.md

     <iframe id="adultMap4" src="https://uwescience.github.io/DSSG2024_transit_equity/assets/img/adult_no_downtown_network.html" style="width: 48%; height: 600px; border: none;" onload="centerMap('adultMap4')"></iframe>
 </div>

-Low-income card trips in April 2023 (n=31334) compared to adult card trips (n=XXXX).
-In total, the low-income card network included 840 unique trips, compared to XXX in the adult network.
+Low-income card trips in April 2023 (n=31334) compared to adult card trips (n=1014755).
+In total, the low-income card network included 840 unique trips, compared to 9358 in the adult network.
 Although some of the most frequent trips near the center of Seattle are shared between both networks, the low-income card network has a much higher proportional trip frequency relative to the adult network for trips south of Seattle and into Tacoma.
 These southern trips are also more frequent in the senior network relative to the adult network.

 ## **Limitations**